Podcastindex-org/mkultra/README.md

 # mkultra
-An live chat server for podcasters with throwaway, carryout or BYO identities.
+A live chat server for podcasters with throwaway, carryout or BYO identities.

 This software is alpha.
 Do not expect the instructions to make sense at this stage.